How To Reverse Sear A Ribeye Steak – The Ultimate Flavor

 And here you thought you couldn’t achieve a perfectly cooked steak on a smoker?!

-The idea is, instead of sear first then finish in the oven, you cook it slow first to get the smoky flavor, and then finish it by searing (either on a grill or hot stovetop skillet) for the beautiful and flavorful crust.
+The idea is, instead of sear first then finish in the oven, you smoke it first at a low temperature to get the smoky flavor, and then finish it by searing (either on a grill or hot stovetop skillet) for the beautiful and flavorful crust.
 But first, let’s talk about…

-While this method works for any cut of meat, in this case I find it best with steak.
-And the thicker the cut of steak — like filet, ribeye steak, porterhouse, cowboy cut, or strip – the better.
+While the reverse sear works for any cut of meat, in this case I find it best with steak.
+And the thicker the cut of steak — like filet, ribeye steak, porterhouse, cowboy cut, or New York strip – the better.
 These thicker cuts can take on more smoke, which equates to more flavor without cooking to finished temperature which could result in an overcooked steak.
+For a ribeye look for at least 1 1/2 inches.
+Ask your butcher if they can cut it for you.

 Season simply with salt and pepper.
 That’s it.
 Nothing more is needed for a good cut of beef (OK, maybe a little granulated garlic too).
 And if you’re going to invest your money in a quality cut of meat (which is what we always recommend), why drown out those natural flavors with noise (aka too much seasoning).
 Good meat doesn’t need it.
 S&P is all you need.
 In this case we used a choice ribeye steak.
-You can use prime, wagyu or something local.
+You can use prime, wagyu, or something local.
 They key is marbling.
-We salted this cut on both sides lightly and then left in fridge for a quick dry brine.
+We salted this cut on both sides lightly and then left in fridge for a quick dry brine over a couple of hours.
 The salt disappears as it is absorbed into the meat.

-It all starts with smoking for flavor, and then finishing on high heat for that sear.
+It all starts with smoking at a low temperature for flavor, and then finishing on high heat for that sear.
 This is a similar concept to sous vide cooking (which is also all the rage right now for good reason), only done on the smoker (no sous vide appliances necessary).
-This is also a similar method to those friggin’ amazing smoked burgers with chorizo and smoked poblanos we did a couple months ago.
-Remember those?
-We smoked them at a low heat then finished on a hot grill for that irresistible sear.
+This is also a similar method to these friggin’ amazing smoked burgers with chorizo and smoked poblanos.
+Those burgers were smoked at a low heat then finished on a hot grill for that irresistible sear.

-For this we get the smoker preheated to 225 degrees.
-And you slowly bring the internal temperature of your meat up while smoking, until the internal temperature reaches 110 degrees.
+For this we get the smoker preheated to 225 degrees (F).
+And you slowly bring the internal temperature of your meat up while smoking, until the internal temperature of the meat reaches 110 degrees (F).
 (Note we like our beef rare or cooked to 125 – 127, if you are more a medium rare, take the smoke internal temperature up to 120 degrees).

 You’re not trying to cook the steak completely for this step, you’re just adding a layer of incredible flavor while slowly and steadily warming up the meat.
 Depending on the thickness of the cut this should take around an hour – but temperature is king here!
 Always cook to temp, not time.
 This is where it’s vital to have a good thermometer.